Javagedes/patina/docs/src/rfc/text/0000-core-static.md

     3. `const` values for setting configurations that can be created at compile-time
     4. The Platform trait itself will remain stateless.

+\* While performance improvements are mentioned here, they are only a side affect of the change and not the intent of of the change.
+By switching to static trait resolution at compile time (static polymorphism) rather then dynamic polymorphism at runtime, we save some performance on vtable function poiner indirection.
+Unless the code is incredibly "hot", the performance improvements will **not** be noticible.
+As it stands, none of the dyn trait objects impacted by the change are "hot" enough code for performance to be impacted, though that does not mean future additions won't be.

 ## Unresolved Questions

 - How to handle components like the advanced logger that need the hob list.
-Maybe provide it in the `components` function?
+Maybe provide the hob list in the `components` function?

 ## Prior Art (Existing PI C Implementation)